daronspence/media-playback-speed/readme.txt

 Download and extract the zip file or clone this repo to your WordPress plugins directory.
 Alternatively use the plugin directory to find and install this plugin.

 == Changelog ==
+= 1.1.5 =
+* More Non-mediaelement JS fixes for global / local

 = 1.1.4 =
 * Non-mediaelement JS fixes